Updated March 2019:

 After several trips to the ER and being told from multiple doctors that nothing was wrong with her, 25-year-old Mayday took a break from her dream jobs to prioritize her health.

 Deep down she knew there had to be a reason why she was feeling so sick.
+(This is one of the most commonly missed signs of ovarian cancer.)

 First thing’s first.
 How’s your health?
 Are you cancer-free?